ShookTea/stos/README.md

 ├── libc/                # implementation of libc standard library │   ├── include/         # libc headers
 │   └── src/             # Implementations of libc headers
-└── usermode/            # Usermode programs built and loaded into initrd
+├── libds/               # implementation of libds library of data structures └── usermode/            # Usermode programs built and loaded into initrd
 ```